ranamoona68-debug/Exploring-and-Visualizing-a-Simple-Dataset/README.md

 petal_width

-Target Label: species (setosa, versicolor, virginica)
+Target Variable: species

- **Techniques & Models Applied**

-This task focuses on data exploration, so no ML model training was performed.
+Species Categories: setosa, versicolor, virginica

+This dataset is widely used for classification tasks and introductory data exploration.

+ 3. **Models / Techniques Applied**

+Since this is an EDA-focused task, no machine learning model is trained.
-The following tools and techniques were used:
+The following tools and techniques are applied:

-**Tools / Libraries**

-Pandas → Data loading, inspection, summary statistics

-NumPy → Numerical calculations

-Matplotlib & Seaborn → Visualizations and pattern detection

-**Analysis Techniques**
+✔ Tools / Libraries

+Pandas — data loading and processing

+NumPy — numeric operations

+Seaborn — statistical plots

+Matplotlib — visualizations

+✔ Analysis Techniques

+Dataset inspection (head, info, describe)

-Scatter plots
+Scatter plots for feature comparison

-Histograms
+Histograms for feature distribution

-Box plots

-Descriptive statistics

-Dataset structure & information checks
+Boxplots for outlier detection

+Species-wise pattern analysis

- **Key Results & Findings**
+ 4.**Key Results & Findings**
+ From Visualizations:

-The Setosa species forms a very distinct cluster, especially in petal measurements.
+Setosa is clearly separable from the other two species based on petal measurements.

-Petal length and petal width are the strongest indicators for class separation.
+Petal length and petal width show the strongest class separation.

-Most features follow a normal-like distribution.
+Histograms show that most features follow a normal-like distribution.

-Boxplots reveal:
+**Boxplots reveal:**

-Variation in spread between species
+Variation in ranges between species

-Minimal outliers
+Very few outliers

-The dataset is clean, containing no missing values.
+Dataset contains no missing values and is clean for modeling.